docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

 at-target phase).

-To distinguish which of multiple registered handlers is being executed at any given time, the event object provides the :ref:`eventPhase property <missing link>`, and the :ref:`currentTarget property <missing link>`, which In the capture and bubbling phases contains the ancestor of the target object at which the currently executing handler was registered.
+To distinguish which of multiple registered handlers is being executed at any given time, the event object provides the :ref:`eventobj-eventPhase`, and the :ref:`eventobj-currentTarget`, which In the capture and bubbling phases contains the ancestor of the target object at which the currently executing handler was registered.